Thomas Sowell: Donald Trump

-During the Republican primary of the 2016 presidential election, Sowell criticized Donald Trump, questioning whether Trump had "any principles at all, other than promoting Donald Trump?"
-Two weeks before the 2016 presidential election, Sowell recommended voters to vote for Trump over Hillary Clinton.
-In 2018, when asked on his thoughts of Trump's presidency, Sowell replied, "I think he's better than the previous president."
+Sowell was strongly critical of Republican presidential nominee Donald Trump and grudgingly endorsed Ted Cruz in the 2016 Republican presidential primaries, criticizing him as well, stating, "we can only make our choices among those actually available."
+During the 2016 Republican primary, Sowell criticized Trump, questioning whether Trump had "any principles at all, other than promoting Donald Trump?"
+Two weeks before the 2016 presidential election, Sowell recommended voting for Trump over Hillary Clinton, because he would be "easier to impeach."
+In 2018, when asked on his thoughts of Trump's presidency, Sowell replied, "I think he's better than the previous president [Barack Obama]."
 During interviews in 2019, Sowell defended Trump against charges of racism.

+In 2025, Sowell criticized Trump's "Liberation Day" tariffs, comparing them to the 1930 Smoot-Hawley tariffs from the start of the Great Depression.
+Sowell warned that the tariffs might set off a global trade war resulting in a "great reduction in international trade".
+He further cautioned that policy unpredictability might lead to people hanging on to their money, which would cause economic effects similar to those seen in the Great Depression.